Laurel Glen Mausoleum-Laurel Hall: Description and history

 The Laurel Hall estate is located astride Route 103, just south of the village of Cuttingsville.
 The property includes a main house and carriage barn on landscaped grounds on the west side of the road, and a caretakers house, conservatory, and mausoleum on the east side.
 The main house is a large 2 1/2-story wood-frame building, with complex massing and roof line typical of the Queen Anne period.
 Prominent features include a three-story tower with elaborate trim and balconies on the upper levels, and a full-width porch extending across the front.
 The house stands at the back of a landscaped semicircular drive, with marble fenceposts at its entrances.
 The carriage barn, located near the southern end of the loop, is decorated in a manner similar to the house.

 Roughly opposite the house on the west side of Route 103 stands the mausoleum, set raised above the roadway, with a dressed ashlar granite retaining wall below.
 It is a rectangular structure with walls that slope inward, and are capped by a gabled roof.
 The entrance faces the road, set in a rectangular opening with curved corners.
 Stairs ascend from the sides to reach it, with an urned railing wall in front.
 Similar urn-like decorations adorn both the roof of the mausoleum and the retaining wall in front of it.

 John Porter Bowman, for whom Laurel Hall was built, was a native of Clarendon who made a fortune in the tanning and leather industry, supplying the Union Army during the American Civil War.
 Two of his daughters died young (in 1854 and 1879) and his wife died in 1880.
-The grief-stricken Boardman had the mausoleum built as a memorial to them in 1880, and it was an instant sensation and tourist attraction.
+The grief-stricken Bowman had the mausoleum built as a memorial to them in 1880, and it was an instant sensation and tourist attraction.
 Laurel Hall was built to a design by G.B.
 Croff, and was his summer residence and retirement home until his death in 1891.